 When you think about it, the task of grounding a magnetic CB antenna can seem daunting.
 But that’s far from the truth.
 All you have to do is to keep a few things in mind and you will be able to ground it yourself without any external help.

 To help you with this endeavor, we have listed out the process along with additional useful information.
 Please keep reading.

-Where to ground a CB antenna mount
+Where to Around a CB Antenna Mount?

 The first step is to learn where to ground your mount.
 The location is very important and will determine the performance of your CB antenna.